pgxn/pgxnclient/docs/index.rst

 The client interacts with the PGXN web service and a ``Makefile`` provided by the extension.
-The best results are achieved with makefiles using the PostgreSQL `Extension Building Infrastructure`__; however the client tries to degrade gracefully in presence of any package hosted on PGXN.
+The best results are achieved with makefiles using the PostgreSQL `Extension Building Infrastructure`__; however the client tries to degrade gracefully in presence of any package hosted on PGXN and any package available outside the extension network.

 .. _semver: http://pgxn.org/dist/semver
 .. __: http://www.postgresql.org/docs/current/static/extend-pgxs.html